2023 Best Fine & Studio Arts Schools in the Southwest Region

 Read full report on Fine & Studio Arts at University of Tulsa

 Texas Christian University came in at #7 in this year’s edition of the Best Fine & Studio Arts Schools in the Southwest Region ranking.
-TCU is a large private not-for-profit school located in the large city of Fort Worth.
+TCU is a large private not-for-profit school located in the city of Fort Worth.

 Full Fine & Studio Arts at Texas Christian University Report

-With a ranking of #8, Rice University did quite well on this year’s best schools for fine and studio arts students.
-Located in the large city of Houston, Rice is a private not-for-profit college with a moderately-sized student population.
+Rice University ranked #8 on this year’s Best Fine & Studio Arts Schools in the Southwest Region list.
+Located in the city of Houston, Rice is a private not-for-profit college with a moderately-sized student population.

-Texas Tech University ranked #9 on this year’s Best Fine & Studio Arts Schools in the Southwest Region list.
-Located in the city of Lubbock, Texas Tech is a public school with a fairly large student population.
+Texas Tech University landed the #9 spot in the 2023 rankings for the best fine and studio arts programs.
+Located in the city of Lubbock, Texas Tech is a public college with a very large student population.

 On average, Fine Arts graduates from Texas Tech take out $27,721 in student loans while working on their degree.